-3. Communicate with Committee Chair

-Once you have drafted your Applied Thesis/Practicum, at the beginning of your final semester, communicate with your committee chair to see if you are on track for completing the report in time.
+- Communicate with Committee Chair Once you have drafted your Applied Thesis, at the beginning of your final semester, communicate with your committee chair to see if you are on track for completing the report in time. - 4.
+Complete the Foreign Language Requirement (Master of Arts students only)

-4. File Degree Plan Changes
+5. File Degree Plan Changes